khikidman/About-Me/README.md

 It was when I began attending the University of Illinois at Chicago that I discovered my ultimate goal to teach and inspire through innovation.
 I intend not only on pursuing a career in softeware engineering, but to help my peers and the next generation in learning and seeing the logical and analytical beauty of computer science and programming.
 I want to change the world of software for the betterment of people's daily lives.

-Highly skilled with data manipulation, algorithms, and object-oriented programming:
-Most proficient languages: C/C++, C#, Python
-Tools: SQL, Unity
+Highly skilled with data manipulation, algorithms, and object-oriented programming | Most proficient languages: C/C++, C#, Python | Tools: SQL, Unity